Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 The gold standard for home ellipticals is 20″ because folks of most heights can comfortably use ellipticals with this stride length.

-Well, you can rest easy because the Sole E25 comes with a 20″ stride length.
-With a stride length this large, it’ll be able to comfortably fit most users without any issues.
+With a stride length this large, it’ll be able to comfortably fit most users without any issues – a quality that isn’t a give in this price range.

 The frame on this elliptical is built rock-solid too.